Veterans in Transition Crisis Fund

 The following testimonials presented anonymously are from recent student veterans who received support from the Veterans in Transition Crisis Fund:

-“We were awarded an emergency fund from the TerpVets to help pay down some of Emma's medical bills.
+“We were awarded an emergency fund to help pay down medical bills.
 We owe roughly $17k in outstanding medical bills for my daughter.
 We were sinking fast and it got to the point we were about to lose our vehicles because we could no longer keep up with the growing debt.
-So this takes ALOT of stress off me and especially my wife’s back while I try to finish up school without my VA Benefits (They end this month).
-So thank you to all my TerpVet friends and especially Brian Bertges for talking me off the ledge, so to speak and knocking some sense into me.
-Ryan H. Scott Jason Musick Aaron Bricco, you guys are awesome, and I wish I could spend more time helping out with TerpVets, as it’s the best group of people I have ever been around.
+So this takes A LOT of stress off me and especially my wife’s back while I try to finish up school without my VA Benefits.
+Thank you to all my TerpVet friends." -UMD Student Veteran

-He told me that the Veterans Crisis Fund and the Student Crisis Fund would cover the cost of Summer 1 student housing so that I did not have to be homeless, couch-hopping, or sleeping in my car during the semester.
-This nearly brought me to tears to think that UMD and its affiliates cared so much about their students and veterans to provide them immediate help in unforeseen crisis situations.
+"As I am without family here in Maryland, I turned to sleeping at friends’ houses and planned to sleep in my car or a tent for the summer.
+After mentioning my situation, the Veterans in Transition Crisis Fund and the Student Crisis Fund covered the cost of summer student housing so that I did not have to be homeless, couch hopping, or sleeping in my car during the semester.
+This nearly brought me to tears to think that UMD cared so much about its students and veterans to provide them immediate help in unforeseen crisis situations." -UMD Student Veteran